lRaxSonl/Voice-Assistant/README.md

 # Voice-Assistant
 This is my school project

-To run the assistant, you need to install the pyaudio, vosk or use virtual environment
+To run the assistant, you need to install some libraries.
+Just type this command in the console: pip install vosk pyaudio torch numpy sounddevice playsound==1.2.2 omegaconf